 Who verily was foreordained before the foundation of the world, but was manifest in these last times for you.

-In reference to the lost, Revelation 13:8 mentions the preparation of God’s gift saying,
+In reference to the lost, Revelation 13:8 mentions the preparation of God’s gift, saying,

 And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.

-The Apostle Paul wrote in Titus 1:2-3 of the anticipation and revealing of God’s gift saying,
+The Apostle Paul wrote in Titus 1:2-3 of the anticipation and revealing of God’s gift, saying,

 In hope of eternal life, which God, that cannot lie, promised before the world began; But hath in due times manifested his word through preaching, which is committed unto me according to the commandment of God our Saviour.

-Luke 1:70 records the announcement of God’s gift saying,
+Luke 1:70 records the announcement of God’s gift, saying,

 As he spake by the mouth of his holy prophets, which have been since the world began.

 Yes, the gift of God was already chosen and prepared long before He was revealed.
 And like a present purchased long before it would be opened, God made His payment.
 Like a gift carefully wrapped in precious paper because the gift inside was precious, God wrapped His Son in human flesh.
-And like a present promised not only to be given but to be greatly cherished, God proclaimed, with promise, His gift to the entire world was indeed precious, needful, and to be desired.
+And like a present promised not only to be given but to be greatly cherished, God proclaimed with promise that His gift to the entire world was indeed precious, needful, and to be desired.
 No greater gift has ever been given.